Running a pitch is a bit like running an election campaign / The Politics of Business

 When it comes down to the details of your pitch, it’s a good idea to talk to key members of your team in order to hone your offering.
 Election candidates consult as many of their party members as possible in the creation of their manifesto, to firm up and clarify their offering in accordance with what their electorate is looking for.

 Despite the different personalities in the pitch, when you’re putting across the details of your offering making real statements from which success can be measured is generally considered a more trustworthy approach to take than making abstract proposals.
 Election candidates are often criticised for making ambiguous claims and it’s no different for freelancers, contractors and small businesses.
-A client will see through claims that are purely designed to win business but not quantifiably improve it.
+A client will see through claims that are purely designed to win business but not to improve it in a quantifiable way.

 Whether it’s increasing the number of affordable houses by 2020 or delivering a 20% increase in sales over the next six months, people want real claims they can trust and that they can measure.
 This means you’ll need to be clear about your intentions and precise about your proposals, by offering tangible goals and timelines.
 This could involve, for example, stating your target number of leads, if your objective is to generate quality leads for the sales force.